Hoxne Hoard

 The hoard was buried in an oak box or small chest filled with items in precious metal, sorted mostly by type, with some in smaller wooden boxes and others in bags or wrapped in fabric.
 Remnants of the chest and fittings, such as hinges and locks, were recovered in the excavation.
 The coins of the hoard date it after AD 407, which coincides with the end of Britain as a Roman province.
 The owners and reasons for burial of the hoard are unknown, but it was carefully packed and the contents appear consistent with what a single very wealthy family might have owned.
-It is likely that the hoard represents only a part of the wealth of its owner, given the lack of large silver serving vessels and of some of the most common types of jewellery.
+It is likely that the hoard represents only a part of the wealth of its owner, given the lack of large silver serving vessels and some of the most common types of jewellery.

 The Hoxne Hoard contains several rare and important objects, such as a gold body-chain and silver-gilt pepper-pots (piperatoria), including the Empress pepper pot.
 The hoard is also of particular archaeological significance because it was excavated by professional archaeologists with the items largely undisturbed and intact.
 The find helped to improve the relationship between metal detectorists and archaeologists, and influenced a change in English law regarding finds of treasure.